GrottoPress/lucille/README.md

 - #### Avram

-  - `#be_valid`: Spec expectation that asserts the validity of an attribute
+  - `#have_error`: Spec expectation that asserts the validity of an attribute
   - `#nested_params`: Creates nested params
   - `#params`: Creates params